-It is important you first learn that there are many different phrases used to describe noise-cancelling earmuffs that sometimes refer to different products altogether.
-You may find that confusing, so it is helpful to learn about all the phrases you might see used.
+First of all, it is important to know that there are many different phrases used to describe noise-cancelling earmuffs.
+Moreover, they sometimes refer to different products altogether.
+You might be confused.
+Here are all the words that you will see:

 - Noise reduction headphones

-Noise cancelling or noise reduction or noise reducing.
-Cancelling, reduction and reducing are often used interchangeably.
+The next terms to learn are noise-cancelling, noise reduction or noise reducing.
+Similarly, cancelling, reduction, and reducing are used interchangeably.

 Why does noise reduction help sensory overload?

-Wearing noise-reducing earmuffs is one way to reduce noise sensitivity in public places.
-Another tip is to look for events or places that offer a sensory friendly experience.
-You can find sensory friendly experiences in the Sensory Friendly Finder (link).
+You can reduce noise sensitivity in public with noise-reducing earmuffs.
+Furthermore, another tip is to look for events or places that offer a sensory-friendly experience.

 Where do people wear noise-cancelling earmuffs?

-Children, adults and seniors all wear noise-cancelling earmuffs.
-You might see people wearing them at:
+Children, adults, and seniors all wear noise-cancelling earmuffs.
+People wear them at: